 4.1.1 No additional equipment intended to artificially enhance the performance of the flyer is allowed (eg: palmed gloves).
-The event judge must decide whether any equipment is allowed or not.
+The Event Judge must decide whether any equipment is allowed or not.
 Such decision is no grounds for a protest.

-4.2 Wind Tunnel Equipage
+4.2 WIND TUNNEL EQUIPAGE

 - 4.2.1 The minimum acceptable diameter for the flight chamber is 4.25 metres.
 The minimum height for the transparent wall is 3.7 metres. - 4.2.2 The Sidelines must consist of two (2) vertical lines of lights, which must be changeable in colours.
 The lights may be LED technology.
-The Sidelines must extend from the floor up to the top of the transparent walls or five (5) metres, whichever is less. - 4.2.2.1 For Speed Routines, the Start Sideline must be green and the opposite Sideline blue. - 4.2.3 The two (2) Rings must have a five (5) cm hole.
+The Sidelines must extend from the floor up to the top of the transparent walls or five (5) metres, whichever is less. - 4.2.2.1 For Speed Routines, the Start Sideline must be green and the opposite Sideline blue.
+The two (2) Rings must have a five (5) cm hole.
 The diameter of the Ring (from outer rim to outer rim) must be between fifteen (15) and eighteen (18) cm.
-The two (2) Rings must be positioned two (2) metres above the cable floor, one (1) on each Sideline. - 4.2.3.1 The Ring Plane is materialized on the transparent wall by horizontal lines (adhesive tape affixed or any other equivalent means) of at least fifty (50) cm long, level with the center of the Ring, and starting on either side of the outer diameter of the Ring on both Sidelines.
+The two (2) Rings must be positioned two (2) metres above the cable floor, one (1) on each Sideline. - 4.2.2.2 The Ring Plane is materialized on the transparent wall by horizontal lines (adhesive tape affixed or any other equivalent means) of at least fifty (50) cm long, level with the centre of the Ring, and starting on either side of the outer diameter of the Ring on both Sidelines. - 4.2.3 The Centreline may be a vertical line of lights or adhesive tape affixed to the transparent tunnel wall and must extend from the cable floor (or from the top of the door) up to the top of the transparent walls or five (5) metres, whichever is less. - 4.2.4 The Speed Setting will be indicated in the tunnel and must be clearly visible to the Team prior to entering the flight chamber. - 4.2.5 The colour of the lights for Free Routines and the orientation of the two (2) Sidelines with respect to the flight chamber doorway that will be used for entry and exit will be published not less than 90 days before the start of competition. - 4.2.6 Video Recording: The Organiser must record all competition flights in a High Definition digital video signal with a minimum of 50 frames per second and 720p progressive resolution (1080p recommended). - 8 FAI FEDERATION AERONAUTIQUE INTERNATIONALE, ISC INTERNATIONAL SKYDIVING COMMISSION WWW.FAI.ORG DYNAMIC 2-WAY AND 4-WAY COMPETITION RULES - 2025 EDITION

-- 4.2.4 The Centreline may be a vertical line of lights or adhesive tape affixed to the transparent tunnel wall and must extend from the cable floor (or from the top of the door) up to the top of the transparent walls or five (5) metres, whichever is less. - 4.2.5 The speed setting will be indicated in the tunnel and must be clearly visible to the Team prior to entering the flight chamber. - 4.2.6 The colour of the lights for Free Routines and the orientation of the two (2) Sidelines with respect to the flight chamber doorway that will be used for entry and exit will be published not less than 90 days before the start of competition. - 4.2.7 The wind tunnel equipage and the video judging system must be approved by the Chief Judge prior to the start of the official Training Flights.
-If any equipment does not meet the requirements as determined by the Chief Judge, this equipment will be deemed to be unusable for the competition. - 4.2.8 Video Recording: The Organiser must record all competition flights in a High Definition digital video signal with a minimum of 50 frames per second and 720p progressive resolution (1080p recommended). - 4.2.8.1 For Speed Routines, a minimum of two (2) cameras must record video; one camera positioned at one of the Sidelines and the other camera positioned at the Centreline.
+- 4.2.6.1 For Speed Routines, a minimum of two (2) cameras must record video; one camera positioned at one of the Sidelines and the other camera positioned at the Centreline.
 If the wind tunnel configuration permits, a third camera may be positioned at the other Sideline.
-All cameras must be level with the Ring. - 4.2.8.2 Video recording must allow the Judges to clearly view the cable floor up to at least three (3) metres (or to the top of the transparent wall, whichever is greater) above the Ring. - 4.2.8.3 For Free Routines, one (1) camera must record video from a position at the centre of the viewing gallery arc. - 4.2.9 The Organiser must provide the Teams with a way of identification of the Team, which will be included in the video along with the numeric ID for the Battle.
+All cameras must be level with the Ring. - 4.2.6.2 Video recording must allow the Judges to clearly view the cable floor up to at least three (3) metres (or to the top of the transparent wall, whichever is greater) above the Ring. - 4.2.6.3 For Free Routines, one (1) camera must record video from a position at the centre of the viewing gallery arc. - 4.2.7 The Organiser must provide the Teams with a way of identification of the Team, which will be included in the video along with the numeric ID for the Battle.